Do I need to clean my baby's ears, eyes and nose?

 When should I clean my baby's ears, eyes and nose?

 Your baby’s ears, eyes and nose should be wiped every day.
-All you need is some cotton wool and warm water.
-Don’t use soap because this can dry out your baby’s sensitive skin.
+All you need is some cotton wool or a soft cloth, and warm water.
+It is best not to use soap because it can dry out or irritate your baby’s sensitive skin.

 A good time to clean your baby's ears, eyes and nose is just before you give them a bath.
-Newborn babies don't need a bath every day — 2 or 3 times a week is enough — so on other days you can just wash their face and bottom.
-This is known as 'top and tailing'.
+Newborn babies don't need a bath every day, so it is good to find a time suitable for you, to get into the daily practice of cleaning your baby’s ears, eyes and nose.

 Some babies get upset when you wash their faces, so choose a time when they’re relaxed.
 It’s best not to wash their face when they’re hungry, or right after a feed.
-Talking or singing while you’re washing them might help to calm them down.
+Talking or singing to your baby while you’re washing them might help to calm them down, and can help you enjoy your time with your baby.

 How do I clean my baby's ears, eyes and nose?

 It's very important not to stick anything into your baby's ears or nose as this can cause damage.
-It can cause the lining of the inside of the nose to bleed and damage the eardrum.
-Pushing something into your baby's ear or nose can increase the risk of infection.
+It can cause the inside lining of the nose to bleed, and damage the eardrum.
+Pushing something into your baby's ear or nose can increase the risk of infection and even cause permanent hearing loss.

 Should I remove my baby's earwax?

-Usually there is no need to remove your baby's earwax.
-It has an important role in protecting their ears.
-It blocks germs that could cause infection from reaching the eardrum and it prevents dirt and dust from entering your baby's ear.
+Usually there is no need to remove your baby's earwax as it has an important role in protecting their ears.
+Earwax blocks germs that could cause infection from reaching the eardrum and it prevents dirt and dust from entering your baby's ear.

 Learn more here about the development and quality assurance of healthdirect content.